 However, if you don’t have a million dollar idea yet, or if your ideas need some form of technical knowledge, please stay in school!
 This will help you build your skill sets as well as allow you to meet like-minded people.
 Once you’re ready, make sure you take the world by storm and create the company that you’ve always wanted to!

-Also to help supplement your learning would be books on start-ups like “The Lean Startup” by Peter Thiel.
+Also to help supplement your learning would be booked on start-ups like “The Lean Startup” by Peter Thiel.
 We too provide basic entrepreneurial information that would be great for you if you’re just starting out on this journey!Recommend0 recommendationsPublished in